Pierre160493/opengoalz/README.md

 ### Transfer Outcomes

-- **No Bids**: If no bids are made, the player remains in their current club or becomes clubless (if he was fired or asked to leave)
+- **No Bids**: If no bids are made, the player remains in their current club or becomes clubless (if he was fired or if he asked to leave)
 - **Player Sold**: If a bid is successful, the player is transferred to the bidding club, and the selling club receives the bid amount.

 ### Player Status